 Yerevan the capital of Armenia and by far the biggest city in the country, it has come along way since my first visit there in 2013.
 Now when I was back here again in December 2017 for a short visit, it was a great joy to see how much the city has improved.

 It´s now a great option for a long weekend trip together with Tbilisi the capital of neighbouring Georgia.

 Already when arriving at Zvartnots International Airport, you will notice that Armenia is doing a good effort to welcome foreign tourists these days.
 The immigration only takes a few seconds, there´s a beautiful woman standing at the exit handing out free maps over Yerevan and Armenia to all arriving tourists before exiting and going through costume.

 There´s even a new Airport Express Bus with free WIFI that will take you to the city centre for 300 Armenian Dram, that´s 0.6 USD. not even 1 USD, that would probably make it become the world´s cheapest airport transportation.

-Yerevan is small and compact, so all sites in the city can easily be visited in a day either by foot or with using the one line metro. what’s more, there are endless opportunities for day trips around the capital coz of Armenia’s small and compact size.
+Yerevan is small and compact, so all sites in the city can easily be visited in a day either by foot or with using the metro. what’s more, there are endless opportunities for day trips around the capital coz of Armenia’s small and compact size.

 Unfortunately, during my visit in December did I experience miserable weather during my whole visit so my photos are not the best in this post.

 Here are The Top 7 Things To Do On Your First Day In Yerevan.